doubleloop-io/profit-calculator-kata/README.md

 **Refactoring steps**

 1. Introduce a Currency class or enum; Use it on ProfitCalculator.
+[DONE]
 2. Create an ExchageRates first class collection; Use it on ProfitCalculator.
 3. Create a Money class.
 Identify all amount operations used by ProfitCalculator and add them to it.
 4. Change ProfitCalculator and its tests to use the Money class